- ABOUT US

 Volunteer With Us

-The Library Foundation is engaging volunteers for two initiatives; Books to You and Ready to Read as well as general Foundation assistance.
-Specific volunteer opportunities include:
+The Library Foundation is engaging volunteers for two programs; Books to You and Ready to Read as well as general Foundation assistance.
+Specific opportunities include: